kenmoini/locksmith/docs/api/certificate-requests/get.md

 - Example Labs Root CA
   - Example Labs Intermediate CA
-    - Example Labs Server Signing CA
+    - Example Labs Signing CA

-The full CommonName chain would be a string represented as: `Example Labs Root CA/Example Labs Intermediate CA/Example Labs Server Signing CA`
+The full CommonName chain would be a string represented as: `Example Labs Root CA/Example Labs Intermediate CA/Example Labs Signing CA`
 The full slugged CommonName chain (what is stored in the filesystem) would be this string: `example-labs-root-ca/example-labs-intermediate-ca/example-labs-server-signing-ca`

 To use a CommonName chain, pass the `parent_cn_path` string parameter.